sulu/sulu/UPGRADE.md

 The method `Preview::updateContext` has been extended with the `data` argument.
 The argument is necessary to make sure that the rendered data are consistent with the template.

+### Ocramius/ProxyManager

+Since Ocramius/ProxyManager:[`2.12.0`](https://github.com/Ocramius/ProxyManager/pull/700) Composer 2.0.14 is required.
+You have to upgrade to `composer/composer:2.0.14` or newer:

 ## 2.3.0-RC1

 ### Auditable Fields to User